Missing Data

 Now we get a lengthy error message, with the last few lines shown above

-Once we replace the 0 values in the data with the word missing, the mean can no longer be calculated.
+Once we replace the 0 values in the data with the word "missing", the mean can no longer be calculated.
 This is because it is unclear how to incorporate the string value "missing" into the mean calculation.

-There is another approach that we can use; instead of representing the values with 0 using the string "missing", we can instead as Python to recognize that it is not a valid number.
-One option is with None.
-None will be recorded as NaN, which stands for "Not a Number", communicates that the given value is missing.
+There is another approach that we can use; instead of representing the values with 0 using the string "missing", we can ask Python to recognize that the variable should be a number but the entry is not a valid number.
+One option is with None

 Once we have updated the data to use NaN for the missing values, the mean can again be calculated appropriately.